 Image to text balance

-For some great examples of image to text balance and email template inspiration check out campaignmonitor.com.
+For some great examples of the image to text balance and email template inspiration, check out campaignmonitor.com.
 There you can scroll through endless amounts of examples to suit your desired layout.

 Call to actions